adrielcafe/pufferdb/README.md

 ### About Protobuf

 Protocol Buffers are a language-neutral, platform-neutral extensible mechanism for serializing structured data.
-Compared to JSON, Protobuf files are [smaller and faster](https://auth0.com/blog/beating-json-performance-with-protobuf/) to read/write because it stores data in an [efficient binary format](https://developers.google.com/protocol-buffers/docs/encoding).
+Compared to JSON, Protobuf files are [smaller and faster](https://auth0.com/blog/beating-json-performance-with-protobuf/) to read/write because the data is stored in an [efficient binary format](https://developers.google.com/protocol-buffers/docs/encoding).

 ## Features
 * [Fast](#benchmark)